mapillary/mapillary-js/doc/docs/intro/start.md

 ### Try MapillaryJS

-Our [guide to trying MapillaryJS](/docs/intro/try) will take you through the installation and give you a taste of MapillaryJS by adding it to a simple HTML page.
+Our [guide to trying MapillaryJS](/docs/intro/try) will take you through the installation and give a first experience of using MapillaryJS by adding it to a simple HTML page.

 :::note